rsyncd.conf(5) — Linux manual page

 In addition, if this is false, the daemon will pretend the

-module does not exist when a client denied by "hosts
+module does not exist when a client denied by "hosts allow"

-potentially client-controlled DNS server may still reveal
+client-controlled DNS server may still reveal to the client

-is for modules to be listable.
+to be listable.

-uid This parameter specifies the user name or user ID that
+uid This parameter specifies the user name or user ID that file

-the "gid" parameter this determines what file permissions
+parameter this determines what file permissions are

-are available.
+available.
 The default when run by a super-user is to

 switch to the system's "nobody" user.
 The default for a